grasmash/drupal-usasearch/README.txt

    this option for your affiliate)
  * Keep Drupal search page (keeps the Drupal search page instead of redirecting it to USASearch)
- * Enable Discovery Tag
- * Type-ahead affiliate ID (this is a numeric code, eg. 77)

 FEATURES
 --------